|Film Title/Year and Description of Disaster Film Scene|

 Mad Max (1979, Australia)

 Australian director George Miller's post-apocalyptic, nihilistic trilogy (from 1979 to 1985) contained both film noir and western genre elements in its sci-fi tales.
+The settings in the film, including collapsed civilizations, were typical of many other apocalyptic disaster films.

 The trio of films included the original film and two sequels (and a third reboot later):